 8 Surprising Edible Plants

 For many years, a lot of people have been removing plants that are considered to be “weeds” from their yards and gardens.
-What they don’t know is that long ago, many of them were used in cooking because they contain essential nutrients.
+What they don’t know is that long ago, many of them were used in cooking because they are edible plants that contain essential nutrients.

-Even though they’re not as popular as traditional herbs, they are edible and have exotic flavors that taste good in many different dishes.
+Even though they’re not as popular as traditional herbs, they are edible plants.
+Some even have exotic flavors that taste good in many different dishes.
 That’s why you should let them grow instead of pulling them out.
-Want to try them?
+Want to try them out?
 Take a look at the following 8 edible plants:

 - This plant is high in vitamins and minerals, even more so than the cultivated variety of chard.

-- In addition, it won’t have any chemical residue.
+- In addition, it’s less likely have any chemical residue.